IBM/software-networking-pot/docs/NS1 PoT/4 - SANO NS1 integration.md

 }

-34. Add a new tile, Common -> HttpRequest
+34. Add a new building block, Common -> HttpRequest

 	a.
 Change name to Send_data

 	b.
-Click on the tile to open the right side panel and complete the following fields
+Click on the building block to open the right side panel and complete the following fields

 		i. method: POST